akil-saleh/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on using Spatial Binning, HOG features plus histograms of color in the feature vector, which provided a good result.
+Examples of final output is displayed in cell XXXX of IPython notebook.

-![alt text][image4]
----
+Below parameters are used for the Spatial Binning, HOG features plus histograms of color.

+      1) Color Channel - RGB
+      2) Orientation bins - 8
+      3) Pixels per cell - 8
+      4) Cells per block - 2
+      5) Histogram Bins - 48
+      6) Histogram Bins Range - (0, 256)
+      7) Spatial Image Size - (16, 16)

 ### Video Implementation